Adeyemi Oluwajuwonlo

 Tola Adejumo

-Tola Adejumo was born and brought up in Benue State and currently residing in Abuja, Nigeria, He is a registered photographer, student, and artist.
-Tola brings live shots to life by editing and printing my works on canvas and wooden frames.
-His works are a representation of what he see in my world, which is further expressed through these art pieces.
+Tola Adejumo, born and raised in Benue State and now residing in Abuja, Nigeria, is a registered photographer, student, and artist.
+He specializes in transforming live shots into captivating art by editing and printing them on canvas and wooden frames.
+His works reflect his unique perspective of the world, brought to life through his creative process.

-“My craft is unique in appearance and durable, and if you are a lover of art, I believe you would love them as much as I do.
-Welcome to my world of solace.”
+“My craft is unique in appearance and durable.
+If you are a lover of art, I believe you will cherish them as much as I do.
+Welcome to my world of solace,” Tola shares.
+His art invites viewers to experience a blend of creativity, emotion, and timeless craftsmanship.

 John Ayoyemi